daumling/jsPanel-dialog/README.md

 `panel.makeDialog()`

-Adds dialog functionality to any jsPanel.
+Add dialog functionality to any jsPanel.
 Scans the content for named elements, and creates and attaches the `dialog` object to the panel.
 Overwrites the `closeOnEscape` option with a custom function.
 Finally, defines event handlers for `click`, `dblclick` and `input` events and attaches them to the panel.

 `async jsPanel.dialog.modal(html, options)`

 Create and display a modal dialog.
-The `html` parameter is either a `Node`, or a text string.
-If the text string is a CSS selector, the method first searches for that selector within a `<template id="dialogs">` element, if present.
+The `html` parameter is either a `Node`, a `DocumentFragment`, or a string.
+If the string is a CSS selector, the method first searches for that selector within a `<template id="dialogs">` element, if present (the ID can be changed in the default, see above).
 If not found, the method searches the HTML content for a selector.
 In all cases, the HTML is deep-cloned, because dialogs may appear more than once.
 If the parameter is not a selector, the method attempts to convert the string to HTML if possible.
 The HTML's CSS attribute `display` is set to "" to force display of the HTML.

 The options may contain additional callback handlers for `click` and `input` events as described above.
 Also, it may contain a function `oninitialize` that is called well after the dialog has been set up, and when it is safe to display other modal dialogs like alerts etc.